 Scholars and commentators attempt to categorize MDPs using a variety of systems and nomenclature.
-Most classify or divide MDPs based essentially on their descriptions or types and how they are structured and operate in the real world.
-These definitions distinguish types based on ownership and control, on size, on integration level between professionals, and on clientele.
-Some of these classifications are purely explanatory, while others have larger implications in proposed regulatory approaches.
-Scholars also propose a wide variety of proposed regulatory solutions to address MDPs, ranging from allowing full fee-
+Most classify or divide MDPs based essentially on their descriptions or types and how they are structured and operate in the real world.322 These definitions distinguish types based on ownership and control,323 on size,324 on integration level between professionals,325 and on clientele.326 Some of these classifications are purely explanatory, while others have larger implications in proposed regulatory approaches.
+Scholars also propose a wide variety of proposed regulatory solutions to address MDPs, ranging from allowing full feesharing and nonlawyer ownership to allowing only "small" MDPs composed of fewer than thirty professionals.327

-307 See, e.g., ABA State Status Studies, supra note .
+322 See, e.g., ABA State Status Studies, supra note 185.